Foil (fencing)

-A foil is one of the three weapons used in the sport of fencing, all of which are metal.
-It is flexible, rectangular in cross section, and weighs under a pound.
-As with the épée, points are only scored by contact with the tip, which, in electrically scored tournaments, is capped with a spring-loaded button to signal a touch.
-A foil fencer's uniform features the lamé (a vest, electrically wired to record valid hits).
-The foil is the most commonly used weapon in competition.
+A foil is one of the three weapons used in the sport of fencing.
+It is a flexible sword of total length 110 cm or under, rectangular in cross section, weighing under 500 g, with a blunt tip.
+As with the épée, points are only scored by making contact with the tip.
+The foil is the most commonly used weapon in fencing.

 Non-electric and electric foils

 Background

-There are two types of foils that are used in modern fencing.
+There are two types of foil used in modern fencing.
 Both types are made with the same basic parts: the pommel, grip, guard, and blade.
 The difference between them is one is electric, and the other is known as "steam" or "dry".
 The blades of both varieties are capped with a plastic or rubber piece, with a button at the tip in electric blades, that provides information when the blade tip touches the opponent.
 (There are also a range of plastic swords made by varying manufacturers for use by juniors.)
 Lacking the button and associated electrical mechanism, a judge is required to determine the scoring and the victor in a tournament with non-electric foils.

 Non-electric ones are primarily used for practice.
 The Fédération Internationale d'Escrime and most national organizations require electric scoring apparatus since the 1956 Olympics, although some organizations still fence competitively with non-electric swords.